Words: Rich Norman

-Originally I used JB Weld to secure this item on my HAO IUR, but after receiving guidance on centre punches from L119 Owners Club regular Andy J (thanks again mate!)
+Originally I used JB Weld to secure this item on my HAO IUR, but after receiving guidance on centre punches from L119 guru Andy J (thanks again mate!)
 I’m ready to get staking.

 True, it appears that Colt Canada has used a punch with a square cross-section.
 This has been verified by a trusted contact, who has a professional background in the Canadian firearms industry.

 So, I need to figure out how I can make these marks.

 I’m thinking Colt Canada uses a proprietary tool (as does Andy J, who is an expert in engineering matters), but does anyone have any ideas?